postgres-ai/database-lab-engine/README.md

 ![Add a star](./assets/star.gif)

-### Mention that you use DLE
+### Spread the word
-Please post a tweet mentioning [@Database_Lab](https://twitter.com/Database_Lab) or share the link to this repo in your favorite social network.
+Post a tweet mentioning [@Database_Lab](https://twitter.com/Database_Lab) or share the link to this repo in your favorite social network.

-If you are actively using DLE at work, think about where you could mention it.
-The best way of mentioning it is using graphics with a link.
-Brand assets can be found in the `./assets` folder.
+If you are actively using DLE, tell others about your experience.
+You can use the logo referenced below and stored in the `./assets` folder.
 Feel free to put them in your documents, slide decks, application, and website interfaces to show that you use DLE.

 HTML snippet for lighter backgrounds:
 <p>